-Our state-of-the-art new In-Patient Unit (IPU) has recently opened and can accommodate 12 patients.
-The new facility includes eight single and two twin rooms, all of which have en-suite facilities, a smart TV, recliner chair and storage unit along with double doors looking out and accessible to the garden.
-The in-patient family lounge features sofas and dining facilities and is available for patients to spend time with their families and friends outside their rooms.
+Our new state-of-the-art Inpatient Unit (IPU) opened in 2021, and can accommodate 12 patients.
+The facility includes eight single and two twin rooms, all of which have en-suite facilities, a smart TV, recliner chair and storage unit along with double doors looking out and accessible to the garden.
+The inpatient family lounge features sofas and dining facilities and is available for patients to spend time with their families and friends outside their rooms.

-Although, our internal facility is now complete, as with many new build projects we still have some ongoing external works taking place.
-Once complete at the end of 2021, our patient rooms will have stunning views of the newly landscaped gardens which will provide seating areas and walkways for patients and their families to spend time in.
+Our patient rooms have stunning views of the newly landscaped gardens with seating areas and walkways for patients and their families to spend time in.

 Following admission, patients are assessed and individual care plans are developed through discussion with the patient, their relatives and carers.
 During the course of the patient's stay at the Hospice this plan of care is regularly assessed and altered in response to the patient’s individual needs.

 Discharge planning meetings are held for all patients from the Oldham borough prior to their discharge.
 These meetings are attended by the relevant health care professionals together with the patient and their relatives or carers.
 This means that an appropriate care package can be put into place prior to the patient's discharge to home or to an alternative place of care.
 This ensures the discharge is safe and well supported.

 Comprehensive channels of communication are in place to ensure a seamless service between hospital, hospice and community.

 On entering Dr Kershaw’s Hospice all staff, volunteers, and visitors are required to:

 · Use the alcohol hand gels provided at reception on arrival and exit, and those located throughout the Hospice.